WWE Royal Rumble 2019: How to watch, start time, entrants and full match card

 Times and dates

-The Royal Rumble takes place in Phoenix Arizona on Sunday, Jan.
+The Royal Rumble 2019 takes place in Phoenix Arizona on Sunday, Jan.
 27. The show starts at 4 p.m.
 PT.
-If you're a WWE Network subscriber you can watch it live for free.
+If you're a WWE Network subscriber -- at $9.99 per month, but free this month for new subscribers -- you can watch it live for free.
 Otherwise you'll need to contact your local cable provider and pay separate fee to watch.
 There will also be a kickoff show to stream live starting at 2 p.m.
 PT on WWE's YouTube channel and the WWE Network before the show proper starts.

 Match card